rvillegasm/fpwithscala-users/README.md

 - [Rafael Villegas](https://github.com/rvillegasm)

 ## Acknowledgements
-This would not have been possible without our teachers Juan Francisco Cardona and Carlos Mario Zuluaga.
-Also, shoutouts to Lina Murcia, Daniel Benavides and everyone at S4N/EPAM Latam!.
+This would not have been possible without our teachers Carlos Mario Zuluaga and Juan Francisco Cardona.
+Also, shout-out to Lina Murcia, Daniel Benavides and everyone at S4N/EPAM Latam!.